 Convert a hard disk or partition to NTFS format

 After you convert a partition to NTFS, you cannot convert it back.
-If you want to use the FAT file system on the partition again, you will need to reformat the partition, which erases all data on it.
+If you want to use the FAT file system on the partition again, you'll need to reformat the partition, and this will erase all data on it.

 Some earlier versions of Windows cannot read data on local NTFS partitions.
-If you need to use an earlier version of Windows to access a partition on the computer, do not convert it to NTFS.
+If you need to use an earlier version of Windows to access a partition on the computer, do not convert it.

 Although the chance of corruption or data loss during a conversion is minimal, you should back up all data on the partition before you begin.